What Do We Want for Blaine County?

 Since this program is still in the development and testing phase, no impacts are available - yet!

-The Institute will be working on this project with some important partners - the Sawtooth National Forest and the BLM - each of which manage large land areas in Blaine County.
-They are very excited about having additional help with knapweed and we are very excited about working with them - they bring a wealth of knowledge and commitment to build the tsunami.
+The Institute will be working on this project with some important partners - Blaine County, and the Sawtooth National Forest and the BLM - each of which manage large land areas in Blaine County.
+They are very excited about having additional help with knapweed and we are very excited about working with them - they bring a wealth of knowledge and commitment to build the tsunami of natives.

-We anticipate partnering with additional organizations or landowners in the future, pending discussions.
+We anticipate partnering with additional organizations and private landowners in the future, pending discussions.

 **Jane E. Ogilvie, Sean R. Griffin, Zachariah J. Gezon, Brian D. Inouye, Nora Underwood, David W. Inouye and Rebecca E. Irwin.
 Interannual bumble bee abundance is driven by indirect climate effects on floral resource phenology., 28 SEP 2017 DOI: 10.1111/ele.12854